 - 1. Activities: A number of different learning activities will ensure participant engagement and learning in the course.
 These include: - Engage in video module lessons which demonstrate minimized direct instruction followed by frequent formative assessment - Completion of formative assessments aligned to learning objectives which include detailed analysis when answered incorrectly. - Interaction with module discussion boards that allow conversation with peers and course instructors about the module's content, delivering that content to students.
 Discussion boards also serve as a place to ask and answer questions related to the module's content. - 2.
 Short Answer Assignment: Each module requires one (1) original response to a given prompt.
 These prompts are typically based upon course lessons and require teachers to analyze, reflect, and make connections between the module's content and their own classroom practice. - 3.
 Mastery Exercises: For each module, these multiple-choice question quizzes assess the content knowledge gained in a module.
 Participants have the opportunity to retake; random questions are pulled from a larger question bank on each attempt ensuring varied questions. - 4.
-Programming Assignments/Labs: In each module, a Python file is submitted to demonstrate an understanding of the graded programming assignment.
-These assignments are problem-based questions that require the writing of a program.
-These promote a deeper understanding of logical reasoning and the applications of programming.
-A culminating lab activity occurs in the final module. - 5.
+Labs: These promote a deeper understanding of logical reasoning and the applications of programming. - 5.
 Module Exam: One is completed at the end of each module.
 It is a culminating exam consisting of multiple choice and free response questions aligned to the standards and objectives of the module. - 6.
 Reflection Paper: At the end of the course, participants are required to reflect on the knowledge taught in the course, make connections, and compare/contrast their current pedagogy with new strategies gained in this assignment. - 7.
 Final Exam: At the end of the course, a comprehensive exam consisting of Multiple Choice and Free Response questions assesses the content knowledge learned throughout the course and aligns to the AP College Board Exams.